aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 1. Add the created paragraphs in [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe) paragraph collection.
 1. Save the presentation.

-This Javascript code shows you how to create a numbered list in a slide:
+This JavaScript code shows you how to create a numbered list in a slide:

 ```javascript
 // Instantiate a Presentation class that represents a PPTX file